UniSymNet: A Unified Symbolic Network Guided by Transformer: Results

 \subsubsection{Ablation Study on Encoding methods}

-We evaluated the influence of two encoding methods on model performance: \emph{Symbolic Tree method} encoding symbolic trees via prefix traversal\citep{biggio2021neural}, and \emph{UniSymNet Structure method} encoding the UniSymNet structure S as a label in Section \ref{sec: methods}.
+We evaluated the influence of two encoding methods on model performance: \emph{Symbolic Tree method} encoding symbolic trees via prefix traversal\citep{biggio2021neural}, and \emph{UniSymNet Structure method} encoding the UniSymNet structure S as a label in Section \ref{sec: Structure-to-Sequence Encoding}.
 To eliminate the influence of the parameter optimization method, both methods use standard BFGS optimization without reinforcement learning to guide the optimization direction.

 In Fig. \ref{fig: Ablation(bfgs).pdf}, the x-axis represents the number of hidden layers $L$ in the UniSymNet corresponding to the equations in the test set.
 A higher $L$ value indicates a more complex equation.
-The left panel shows, for each encoding method, both the accuracy solution rate at \(R^2>0.99\) and the symbolic solution rate decline as \(L\) increases.
-The right panel shows two methods' performance on the average \(R^2\) score.
-Both panels reveal that the model's performance declines as \(L\) increases, due to the decreasing accuracy of the Transformer’s predictions as the target equations become more complex.
-Nonetheless, the UniSymNet-structure encoding method consistently maintains better performance than another method, demonstrating the superiority of the \emph{UniSymNet Structure method} encoding.
+The subfigure (a) shows that our encoding method performs better than others in both metrics: the accuracy solution rate at \(R^2>0.99\) (Acc) and the symbolic solution rate (Sol).
+The subfigure (b) shows the performance of the two methods on the average \(R^2\) score.
+Both subfigures reveal that the performance of both models declines as \(L\) increases, due to the decreasing accuracy of the Transformer’s predictions as the target equations become more complex.
+However, \emph{UniSymNet Structure method} consistently maintains better performance than other method, demonstrating the superiority of \emph{UniSymNet Structure method} encoding.

+To evaluate the noise robustness of UniSymNet Structure encoding, we tested different noise levels and compared the two encoding methods.
+Subfigure (a) of Fig. \ref{fig:Ablation_noise_bfgs} reports the symbolic solution rate (Sol) and accuracy (Acc) across noise levels.
+While the fitting accuracy remains relatively stable, the symbolic solution rate exhibits a noticeable decline as noise increases.
+Notably, UniSymNet Structure maintains a higher symbolic solution rate under noisy conditions, whereas Symbolic Tree experiences a sharper drop.
+Subfigure (b) of Fig. \ref{fig:Ablation_noise_bfgs} shows the average $R^2$ score, demonstrating that both encoding methods retain strong robustness, with UniSymNet Structure consistently achieving superior performance.